On the Sigma invariants of even Artin groups of FC-type: Sigma-invariants

 for any $G$, $R$ and $n\geq 2$ and

 We will also need the following useful result.

-\begin{lem} \cite[Lemma 2.1]{M2001} Let $G$ be any group of type $F_n$ and $\chi:G\to\RR$ a character with $\chi(Z(G))\neq 0$ where $Z(G)$ is the center of $G$.
+\begin{lem} \cite[Lemma 2.1]{M2001} Let $G$ be any group of type $\F_n$ and $\chi:G\to\RR$ a character with $\chi(Z(G))\neq 0$ where $Z(G)$ is the center of $G$.
 Then $[\chi]\in\Sigma^n(G)\subseteq\Sigma^n(G,\ZZ)$. \end{lem}

 Finally, we state here the following result which was proven by Meier-Meinert-VanWyk~\cite{MMVW}.
-This Theorem will be the main tool in the proof of Theorem~\ref{teo:mainsigma} as it was one of the main tools in their description of the Sigma invariants for RAAGs.
+This Theorem will be the main tool in the proof of Theorem~\ref{teo:mainsigma} as it was one of the main tools in their description of the Sigma-invariants for RAAGs.

 \begin{teo}\cite[Theorem 3.2]{MMVW} Let $G$ be a group acting by cell-permuting homeomorphisms on a $CW$-complex $X$ with finite $n$-skeleton modulo $G$.
 Let $\chi:G\to\RR$ be a character such that for any $0\leq p\leq n$ and any $p$-cell $\sigma$ of $X$ the stabilizer $G_\sigma$ is not inside $\ker\chi$.
 Then \begin{enumerate}[label*=$\roman*)$] \item If $X$ is $(n-1)$-connected and $[\chi|_{G_\sigma}]\in\Sigma^{n-p}(G_\sigma)$ for any $p$-cell $\sigma$, $0\leq p\leq n$, then $[\chi]\in\Sigma^n(G)$. \item If $X$ is $(n-1)$-$R$-acyclic and $[\chi|_{G_\sigma}]\in\Sigma^{n-p}(G_\sigma,R)$ for any $p$-cell $\sigma$, $0\leq p\leq n$, then $[\chi]\in\Sigma^n(G,R)$. \end{enumerate} \end{teo}